spacedriveapp/archive-wasm/docs/archive-wasm/src/fs.mjs/functions/extractTo.md

 `string`

-Path where the archive entries will be extracted to
+The path where the archive entries will be extracted.

 ### opts?

-Extract options, string value will be interpreted as password
+Extraction options.
+A string value is interpreted as the password.

 `string` | [`ExtractToOpts`](../type-aliases/ExtractToOpts.md)